stschiff/msmc/README.md

 as a function of time from multiple phased haplotypes.
 When only two haplotypes are given, MSMC is similar to [PSMC](http://github.com/lh3/psmc), and we call it PSMC' because of subtle differences in the method and the underlying model, which allows PSMC' to infer more accurately the recombination rate.

-# Compilation
+# Installation

+Precompiled versions for Mac and Linux (both 64 bit) can be downloaded via ftp from

+    ftp://ftp.sanger.ac.uk/pub/users/ss27/msmc/

-To build and run MSMC, the [GNU Scientific Library (GSL)](http://www.gnu.org/software/gsl/) must be installed on your system.
+To build MSMC yourself, the [GNU Scientific Library (GSL)](http://www.gnu.org/software/gsl/) must be installed on your system.

 To build the program, simply run `make` in the directory in which your copy of the source code is located.
 The program is written in the [D programming language](http://dlang.org).
 The reference compiler from Digitalmars can be downloaded [here](http://dlang.org/download.html).

-Precompiled versions for Mac and Linux (both 64 bit) can be downloaded via ftp from

-    ftp://ftp.sanger.ac.uk/pub/users/ss27/msmc/

 # Usage for population size estimates